David Zien: Military service

 Zein joined the United States Marines and served with Lima Company, 3rd Battalion, 4th Marine Regiment in the Vietnam War in 1969.
 While in Vietnam, his unit fought at The Rockpile.
 He was discharged in 1970.
 He built a memorial called "Rockpile II" in Wheaton, Wisconsin dedicated to those who served in the Vietnam War.

 Motorcycle injury

-Zien is well known in Wisconsin for driving through the state on a motorcycle with full-size American and Wisconsin flags.
+Zien is well known in Wisconsin for riding through the state on a motorcycle with full-size American and Wisconsin flags.
 He was inducted in the Motorcycle Hall of Fame in 2000.
 On March 13, 2011, Zien was seriously injured while traveling in Florida on his motorcycle.
 Dave Zien logged more than two million miles riding motorcycles before being critically injured in a violent highway crash in Florida.
 Even though the 61-year-old former state representative and senator lost part of his left leg – and almost his life – in the March crash, he has continued to ride, this time on a three-wheeled Harley-Davidson.